-Bronze Medallion teaches an understanding of the lifesaving principles embodied in the four components of water rescue education - judgment, knowledge, skill and fitness.
-Rescuers learn self-rescue techniques, defense and release methods, and tows and carries in preparation for challenging rescues involving conscious and unconscious victims of various types, including spinal injuries and circulatory emergencies.
-Lifesavers develop stroke efficiency and endurance in a timed swim.
-Bronze Medallion includes the CPR-A certification.
+Bronze Medallion teaches an understanding of the lifesaving principles embodied in the four components of water rescue education: judgment, knowledge, skill and fitness.
+Rescuers learn advanced lifesaving techniques for challenging rescues of increased risk, involving conscious and unconscious victims in varying water depths.
+Participants develop stroke efficiency and endurance in timed swims (500 metres).
+Includes CPR-A.

 The Bronze Medallion may be offered at some pools combined with Bronze Cross, also check course listings for Bronze Combination courses.